Difference Between ZeroMQ vs RabbitMQ

 Components of RabbitMQ

-Producer: The producer sends a message to the queue but never uses queue directly instead it uses exchange.
-Publishing a message means that the producer sends a message to exchange and exchange forwards the message to the queue.
+- Producer: The producer sends a message to the queue but never uses the queue directly; instead, it uses exchange.
+Publishing a message means that the producer sends a message to exchange and exchange the message forwards to the queue.

 Head to Head Comparison Between ZeroMQ vs RabbitMQ (Infographics)